centrifuge/website/src/pages/borrow.md

 <Row gap="100">
 <Col span={4} align="start">

-# Finance Your Assests with DeFi
+# Your Decentralized Line of Credit

 </Col>
 <Col span={4} align="start">
 <p margin="0">
-Asset Originators are businesses that help companies and individuals access liquidity.
-These businesses have proof of payment, but need the money now.
+At any given moment, $30 Trillion is locked up in invoices and other non liquid assets.
+Asset Originators are businesses that help companies and individuals access this liquidity.
 </p>
 </Col>
 <Col span={4} align="start">
 <p margin="0">
-At any given moment,  $30 Trillion is locked up in invoices and other non liquid assets.
 Together with DeFi, Centrifuge helps make these illiquid assets accessible.
 </p>
 </Col>
 </Row>